mukka29/Operating-Systems/Assignment1/README.md

 * Example data in .data files is:
   * <ul>./testsim 5 10</ul>
     <ul>./testsim 8 10</ul>
+ * These above mentioned files(multiple _testsim_ s' in this case) will get fan out and testsim will print/display process IDs for each and every file that gets executed under this
 ## How to Run this code:
 1. In your command prompt type: make; This will generate the executable files, see below steps
 2. Compile with make